dschadow/JavaSecurity/README.md

 # Web Applications in Detail
 Some web applications contain exercises, some are only there to inspect.
 Instructions are provided in detail on the start page of each web application.
-Using [Mozilla Firefox](https://www.mozilla.org) as browser is strongly recommended, as some applications might not work correctly in other browsers.
+Using [Mozilla Firefox](https://www.mozilla.org) as browser is strongly recommended, as some security issues might not be displayed correctly in other browsers.
 [Java 8](http://www.oracle.com/technetwork/java) and [Maven 3](http://maven.apache.org/) must be installed in order for these projects to compile.

 Some web applications are based on [Spring Boot](http://projects.spring.io/spring-boot) and can be started via the **main** method in the **Application** class or via **mvn spring-boot:run** in the project directory.
 Projects